 You can also dial an extension number for a user in your organization, and make PSTN calls, if your organization is configured to allow this.

 You might need a prefix to dial out onto the public telephone network.
 For example, in some companies you are told to “dial 9 for an outside line”.
 Dialing the telephone network from your StarLeaf endpoints is an optional extra.

 You have five programable favorites that you can set up as speed dials.
 These are the first five contacts on your favorites list in StarLeaf.
 For more information on setting up favorites, refer to Contacts.
 To call a contact you’ve already set up, simply press the speed dial button for that contact.

 To make it easier to remember in which order your contacts have been set up, you can lift up the protective plastic around the speed dials to write labels above each button.

 To redial a call that you received recently:

-- Use the up and down arrows to navigate to the call you want to redial.
+- Scroll on the touchscreen to navigate to the call you want to redial.

-- Use the number pad to type in the name of the contact you want to find.
+- Use the keyboard to type the name of the person you want to find.

-The above information also applies where you want to call third-party video-conferencing equipment.
-For example, for dialing Polycom, Lifesize, Cisco, Tandberg etc. endpoints.
-If you do not know how to dial somebody, send them an guest invite.
+If you do not know how to dial somebody, send them a guest invite.
 This contains all the dialing information so that somebody can call you.
-You will then see their video address in your recent calls list.

 To end a call, replace the handset, regardless of which audio output you are using.
 If you are using a headset or are on speakerphone while on a call, you can press the button or the button, respectively, to end the call.